Swida-Alba/light_controller_v2/README.md

 | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        |
 | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        |

+It's applicable to change the durations of specific sections directly to achieve the desired shifts, too.
+The `shiftN`, `dayShift[shiftN]` and `shiftTime[shiftN]` are just used to easily and stereotypically shift the LD cycles.

 Usually, after some LD cycles, the experiments will be set to DD, and the `LD[3][sectN]` will be modified to DD by setting the `LD[1][2x + 2 : sectN]` to 0, where $x$ is the number of complete LD cycles or "days".

 e.g. if we need to set the DD after LD 3 (sect 6-7), we can set